Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/4_find_semantically_similar_sentences.md

 ## Creating a walker to detect semantically two similar phrases

-In this section also we will be using the movie script graph which we build for previouse sections.
+In this section also we will be using the movie script graph which we build for previous sections.
 So create a new jac file and import the `build_graph.jac` into it.

 ```jac
 import {*} with './build_graph.jac';